 Buying a single family home or condo for the first time is very exciting, and there are some important steps which must be taken into consideration when beginning the home buying process.
 One of these very important steps is to get a home inspection.
 This will help you to determine if the house is a money pit or not!

 The general home inspection is based on the observations made on the date of the inspection, and not a prediction of future conditions.
 The general home inspection will not reveal every issue that exists or ever could exist, but only those material defects observed on the date of the inspection.

 A general home inspection is a non-invasive, visual examination of the accessible areas of a residential property, which is designed to identify defects within specific systems and components.
 A home inspection is done usually in association with the sale of a property.
-A home inspection is a buyer responsibility as they are completing their due diligence.
+A home inspection is buyer responsibility as they are completing their due diligence.
 Home inspections are recommended by Realtors and it is generally a contingency of the purchase agreement.

 A home inspection can range in price for several hundred dollars depending upon the size and amenities of the home.
-If you the buyer is purchasing a condo, then a home inspection is also recommended.
-The home inspection results may trigger other inspections such as a mold inspection, sewer line inspection, structural inspection or others.
-Having the knowledge about the property and the systems will help a buyer decide if they want to proceed with the purchase of a property.
+If the buyer is purchasing a condo, then a home inspection is also recommended.
+The home inspection results may trigger other inspections such as mold inspection, sewer line inspection, structural inspection or others.
+Having knowledge about the property and the systems will help a buyer decide if they want to proceed with the purchase of a property.